amirbous/Geometric_data_Analysis/README.md

 **Usage**

-Each flow (pyhton file), has different run modes which can be found in contents
+Running a flow somtimes requires a run mode (integer number), whether a worflow has multiple modes can be noted from the contents and description section (flows that have (1), (2)... numbering)

-Running a flow requires a run mode (integer number) and a geometry file (unless specified otherwise in the contents description of the operation)
+a geometry file (unless specified otherwise in the contents description of the operation)

 Some flows require two meshes (like in the case of registration with the ICP algorithm)

 ```
-python3 <script> <run mode> <mesh> <optional mesh2>
+python3 <script> <optional run mode> <mesh> <optional mesh2>
 ```